What is a plug-in hybrid car?

 Plug-in hybrids represent a vital stepping stone between the petrol or diesel cars that the vast majority of people drive today, and a zero-emissions future.
-For most owners, the fact that plug-in hybrid models can save them money will also help them find favour, with the fact they're also designed to reduce pollution being a happy bonus.
+For most owners, the fact that plug-in hybrids can reduce their fuel bills will help them find favour, with the environmental benefits being a happy bonus.
+Company car drivers, however, will be more interested in the lower CO2 emissions of a plug-in hybrid, as the UK’s Benefit-in-Kind system uses CO2 pollution as the main factor for calculating tax rates.

-Read this guide and you’ll understand not only how a plug-in hybrid car works, but also how choosing to drive one could reduce your motoring bills.
+Read this guide and you’ll understand not only how a plug-in hybrid works, but also whether a PHEV is the right choice for your next car.

 How does a plug-in hybrid work?